LLoCO: Learning Long Contexts Offline: Experiments

 \subsection{Ablation Study}

+In this section, we present ablation studies comparing \sys under various setups, including finetuning LLaMA with the original context and evaluating different compression ratios.
+Additional studies, such as exploring alternative context encoders, are provided in Appendix~\ref{appendix:ablation}.

 \myparagraph{Finetuning LLaMA with Original Context} One interesting question is how well LoRA finetuning works over original uncompressed context, and how does that compare to \sys's approach.
-To investigate this, we conduct additional finetuning experiments on LLaMA-7B-4k/32k, where we append the original uncompressed context as a system prompt during finetuning.
+To investigate this, we conduct additional finetuning experiments on LLaMA2-7B-4k/32k, where we append the original uncompressed context as a system prompt during finetuning.
 These models are finetuned following the same setup as \sys.
+We do not explore the impact of finetuning LLaMA2-7B-128k with uncompressed context due to constraints on compute resources.

 As shown in~\tbl{table:llama-sft}, both LLaMA-7B-4k and LLaMA-7B-32k exhibit notable performance improvements after finetuning, with increases of $2.88\%$ and $6.62\%$ respectively.
 Despite these improvements, the performance of \sys remains comparable to that of the finetuned LLaMA-7B-32k model.
 This finding suggests that finetuning in a compressed context is just as effective as finetuning in the original context.
 Compared to full-context finetuning, \sys's finetuning step is considerably faster and more cost-efficient due to the use of a significantly shorter context (see \ref{sec:latency}).
 This makes \sys a more practical finetuning solution for long document question-answering tasks.